mayooks/Alphabet-Soup-Funding-Success-Prediction-Model/README.md

 This improved the efficiency to 80% as can be seen in the.
 The code for this optimisation can be seen in the <a href="https://github.com/mayooks/Alphabet-Soup-Funding-Success-Prediction-Model/blob/main/notebooks/ML_Starter_Code_optimised2.ipynb">optimised model notebook</a>.

 ![image](https://github.com/mayooks/Alphabet-Soup-Funding-Success-Prediction-Model/blob/main/Images/Picture%2014.png)

+# Summary

+So adding the NAME column improved the efficiency to 80%.
+This was possible because adding the NAME helps the model to recognise data from each company.
+This is perhaps vindicated by the fact that in the dataframe without the NAME column rows  that weren’t duplicates were highlighted as duplicates.